Levain LabsLevain Labs

 Where runs live

-Every agent's Runs tab in the dashboard lists every run that agent has produced — manual, scheduled, or event-driven — with their status, cost, and a quick link into the run detail page.
+Every agent's Runs tab in the dashboard lists every run that agent has produced — manual, scheduled, or event-driven — with their status, credits used, and a quick link into the run detail page.
 The detail page has three tabs:

 • Conversation — the agent's session replay for this run.

-• Artifacts — files the agent published, with direct downloads.
+• Files — files the agent published, with direct downloads.

 • Logs — a structured execution timeline filtered to signal-level events.